duracloud/deployment-docs/duracloud-webapp-setup.md

 # Initial DuraCloud Web Application Environment Setup

+The DuraCloud web applications are run using AWS Elastic Beanstalk.
+This service manages the deployment of the applications, the configuration of load balancing, and the configuration of auto-scaling.
+The first step is to create an Elastic Beanstalk environment, followed by the configuration of each component.

 ## Create Environment

-1. Go to Beanstalk Service
+1. Go to the Beanstalk Service in the AWS console
-2. Create application
+2. Select `Create New Application`
 3. Give it a name and description (e.g. DuraCloud)
 4. Click create web server
 5. Select "tomcat" platform and "load balancing" environment
-6. Click through defaults until you reach the configuration details and select m3.large instance, your keypair, basic health reporting, and root volume device of 30 GiB with General Purpose SSD.
+6. Click through defaults until you reach the configuration details, then select an m3.large instance type, your keypair, basic health reporting, and root volume device of 30 GiB with General Purpose SSD.
+   1. Note: Enhanced health reporting in Beanstalk cannot be used with DuraCloud as it will report failures on HTTP responses which have a 404 response code.
+This response code is perfectly valid for a REST API when an item that is requested does not exist.
+The DuraCloud SyncTool makes frequent use of requests to check for the existence of files prior to uploads, which often result in 404 responses.
+Using Enhanced health reporting with Beanstalk will result in functional DuraCloud instances being taken out of service.
 7. Select the IAM instance role you set up previously.
 8. Launch the environment.